Kalugerovo, Pazardzhik Province: Culture

 1858 in Kalugerovo was constructed the church The Nativity of Mary, which is the highest church in the area(20m)with three bells.
 Important cultural sight is a sculpture reflecting life opened in 2010 on the World Hearth Day.
 In addition to its rich cultural heritage Kalugerovo continues to play active role in maintaining dynamic cultural life.
 During the winter the major cultural happening is a traditional carnival celebration which precedes Lent.
 The carnival called Jumalovden includes performance of kukeri (mummers) in traditional costumes which influence is dating back to Tracks.
 During the summer there is another festival on the St. Elija's Day.
 It includes wide variety of activities as concerts and bazaars.

+Originally from Kalugerovo, is the best-selling Bulgarian author Iliyan Kuzmanov.
+He is an investigative journalist, engaged in social activism, who is the first Bulgarian writer to top international sales rankings.